healthinnovation/tmrc-fasciola/README.md

 # Cusco - Fieldwork 🗺️🐌🕹️🚁

-This repository houses mutilples scripts and files of the Cusco project, which **aimed to identify high-risk areas for schistosomiasis transmission using thermal and multispectral sensors mounted on of type MAVIC 3 drones**.
+This repository houses mutilples scripts and files of the Cusco project, which **aimed to identify high-risk areas for fasciola transmission using thermal and multispectral sensors mounted on of type MAVIC 3 drones**.

 ## 1. Study area
 Our study area is located in the departament and province of Cusco in Peru.
 For this study were selected two communities, Huayllapata and Huayccaycancha.